AP FACT CHECK: Biden skirts US failures in Afghan mayhem

 Many had waited years for the U.S. to finish processing their visa applications.
 Non-government organizations complained that the U.S. continued to cling to its intensive paperwork process that requires years, bundles of documents and often repeated tries to work through.

-On Sunday, the State Department inbox for applications for those special visas for those Afghans was so full with applications that it rejected applications for some part of the day.
+On Sunday, the State Department inbox for applications for those special visas for those Afghans was so full that it rejected them for some part of the day.

 Late Monday night, witnesses described hundreds of people trapped between U.S. forces trying to push them out of the Kabul airport and Taliban forces trying to keep them in.